 Theodus Brullo

-The Weapons Master and one of the judges for the King’s Champion Tournament.
+Theodus Brullo is the weapons master and one of the judges for the King’s Champion Tournament.
 He also trained Chaol to become the Captain of the Guard.
 He helps train Celaena during the competition and is loyal to those who have earned his trust.

 Hollin Havilliard